SEO Difficulty Metrics

 Brand queries are search terms that have the name of a brand in them.
 In such cases, Google will strive to show the brand's website at the top and social media links for the brand over any other website.
 It's therefore much more challenging to rank for brand queries.

-Our tool categorizes a search query as a brand query in two scenarios.
+Our tool categorizes a search query as a brand query in three scenarios.

 (a) Google shows site links for the first organic result.